Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/defocus.rst

 Scene
    To select the linked scene.
 No Z-buffer
-   Should be activate for a non Z-buffer in the Z input.
+   Should be activated for a non Z-buffer in the Z input.
    No Z-buffer will be enabled automatically whenever a node that is not image based is connected to the Z input.
 Z Scale